Stars1233/ScienceBoard/README.md

 ### 💻 Recommended Configuration

+It is recommended to run this project with at least the following configuration:

 - CPU: Intel Core i7-11700
 - GPU: Integrated graphics is sufficient
 - Memory: 32 GB RAM
 - Storage: > 100 GB available disk space

 ## 🤔 FAQ
 We have collected some questions from emails, Hugging Face, and WeChat communications.
 Please check the [FAQ](https://github.com/OS-Copilot/ScienceBoard/blob/main/faq.md) 🤖